richstokes/ZeroConfigDLNA/README.md

 # ZeroConfigDLNA
-Run one command, serve media to your TV
+Run one command, serve media to your TV!
+Clone/download the repo and run:

 `python app.py`